 3.6 Basis for consolidation

-The condensed consolidated financial statements of International Fish Farming Holding Company (PSC) - Asmak and its Subsidiaries (the "Group") comprise the financial information of the Company and its subsidiaries.
+The condensed consolidated financial statements of International Holdings Company P.J.S.C. (formerly International Fish Farming Holding Company (PSC) - Asmak) and its Subsidiaries (the "Group") comprise the financial information of the Company and its subsidiaries.